aiprivet/Simple-Chat-GPT-clone/README.md

 Acknowledgements:
 This project is built using Vue.js 3 and Vuetify.
 Special thanks to the Vue.js and Vuetify communities for their amazing contributions and support.

-Contact:
-For any further information or queries regarding this project, feel free to contact the project maintainer at aiprivet@icloud.com.

-We hope you find this project useful and enjoy experimenting with Chat GPT!

 ## Project setup

 ```